 After Monday’s announcement, two restaurant owners started a public Facebook group, now boasting 480 members, called “Ouvrir Tous Les Restaurants, Bars et Services Alimentaires au Quebec” (French for “Open All Restaurants, Bars and Food Services in Quebec”).
 In a message posted to the group’s page, co-founder Stuart Abrams (executive chef and owner of Saint-Henri restaurant L’Ambroisie et L’Espace Canal) says, “They say there are 50,000 hospitality employees in the greater Montreal region, that’s a lot of people affected by these closures!!
 We need to get all of them on this group, then we will have a strong enough voice to be heard!”

-Beloved Old Montreal Polish restaurant Stash Café posted to its Facebook page that as a result of the extended restrictions, it will be closing its doors entirely and no longer offering takeout as it had been doing since October 1.
+Beloved Old Montreal Polish restaurant Stash Café posted to its Facebook page that due to the extended restrictions, it will be closing its doors and no longer offering takeout as it had been doing since October 1.
 The restaurant will revive operations once the government reopens dining rooms.

 “We will take this time to prepare menu options for the upcoming holiday season,” the post reads.
 “It is our hope that the Legault government will also take this time to reflect and reevaluate their unjust treatment of the restaurant industry, an industry they accuse of being conducive to large uncontrolled gatherings, whereas we are of the view that we can provide a safe and healthy environment for families and couples to unwind.”